e3krisztian/pyrene/README.md

 I am a tool to help your interactions with Python package repositories.

-For example I can copy packages between repos.
+For example I can copy packages between repos, or configure `pip` to use a private repository instead of the default http://pypi.python.org.

 I provide a shell-like environment as primary interface - with help and completion for commands and attributes, but I can be used as a command-line tool as well.